Miakpalmer/Miakpalmer/README.md

 - 👀 I’m into coding (obviously), playing piano, and basketball

-- 🌱 Currently learning Software Engineering, Web Dev, and Operating Systems
+- 🌱 Currently learning Software Engineering, Distributed Systems, Algorithms in Theory and Practice, and Machine Learning

 - 💞️ Not looking to collaborate on anything right now